 - Providing front desk and security personnel with photos of frequent wanderers

 How to Prove the Nursing Home Facility Was At-Fault

-To be awarded damages, you have to prove the nursing home was negligent in allowing your loved one to wander or elope.
-To file a claim against the nursing home facility, you have to prove the following:
+To be awarded damages, you must prove the nursing home was negligent in allowing your loved one to wander or elope.
+To file a claim against the nursing home facility, you must prove the following:

 - Duty of care: The nursing home or individual staff member owed a duty of care to your loved one.
 Nursing home facilities do owe a duty of care to their residents.

 - Duty of care was breached: This occurred when the nursing home staff member’s conduct failed to meet the applicable standard of care.
 This breach of duty allowed the resident to wander or elope from the facility.
 This includes any failure to meet the required standard of care.